cosmos/cosmos-sdk/x/gov/spec/01_concepts.md

 ### Proposal types

-In the initial version of the governance module, there are two types of
+In the initial version of the governance module, there are five types of
 proposal:

 - `TextProposal` All the proposals that do not involve a modification of